ibm-cloud-docs/cephaas/host_mapping.md

-## Mapping volume to a host from CLI
+## Creating a volume mapping for a host from CLI
 {: #mapping-hosts-cli}
 {: cli}